 When you start up a marathon training project, I’ll highly recommend that you do it on your terms and preconditions.
-You don’t want to compare yourself with others in this phase, because we all have different preconditions in the starting point and running is about learning to know yourself and your body and not others personal preconditions and goals.
+You don’t want to compare yourself with others in this phase, because we all have different preconditions in the starting point, and running is about learning to know yourself and your body and not others personal preconditions and goals.

-In that period the habituation will be your friend, as you start seeing yourself as runner and your shape improves a lot just like your physiology in general, which means that you are on track with your running progress.
-The best to do in this phase is run often and run slowly.
+In that period habituation will be your friend, as you start seeing yourself as a runner and your shape improves a lot just like your physiology in general, which means that you are on track with your running progress.
+The best to do in this phase is to run often and run slowly.

 You have to acknowledge that running is not always easy you need patience and practice.
-Rest and recovery are crucial for your shape progress, so sit down in the sofa sometimes and enjoy an afternoon with a good movie knowing that you have started a project that you decided to do.
+Rest and recovery are crucial for your shape progress, so sit down on the sofa sometimes and enjoy an afternoon with a good movie knowing that you have started a project that you decided to do.

-If you don’t rest, you risk that the shape going the opposite way and small injuries starts to show up.
+If you don’t rest, you risk that the shape going the opposite way and small injuries start to show up.
 As beginner, it would be a good idea with support from friends or family or others on the same running level as yourself like running buddies.
 Maybe others who want to run the same race in the future as you, it will also be fun after the Race.

-The precondition to get in shape by running, so the body’s tissues becomes stronger, is to give the body the necessary time to build itself stronger.
+The precondition to get in shape by running, so the body’s tissues become stronger, is to give the body the necessary time to build itself stronger.
 It means that after training, the body must have time and opportunity to rebuild the loaded structures and depots again as illustrated in a Supercompensation Diagram.

 Theoretically, you become weaker and get a poorer performance by training.
 Training loads the body’s tissue that actually decomposes a little.
-Fortunately, the body reacts on this decomposition by rebuilding itself.
+Fortunately, the body reacts to this decomposition by rebuilding itself.
 This rebuilding phase is called recovery.